-Inadequate sleep hygiene entails the behaviors, practices, rituals, and habits that result in sleep onset or maintenance difficulties and unrefreshing sleep.
-It is prevalent across all age groups from young children to the elderly.
+Inadequate sleep hygiene entails the behaviors, practices, rituals, and habits that one goes through on most days, resulting in sleep onset or maintenance difficulties and unrefreshing sleep.
+It is prevalent across all age groups from young children to octogenarians.
 In our present society, we embrace a culture of taking liberties with our sleep in order to get better grades in school, be more productive, or fulfill social or official obligations.
-This leads to behaviors and habits that then make it difficult to fall asleep or stay asleep through the night.
-This can result in chronic sleep complaints, as well as daytime fatigue and sleepiness.
-In addition, poor sleep hygiene has been shown to worsen other comorbid psychiatric and neurologic disorders.
-Recognition, counseling, and therapeutic strategies can result in increased sleep quantity, improved sleep quality, and improved daytime functioning.
-In this article, the authors discuss the presentation, impact, and treatment of inadequate sleep hygiene.
+This leads to inadequate sleep often being a common if not the only etiology of chronic sleep complaints as well as daytime fatigue and sleepiness.
+Recognition, counseling, and therapeutic strategies can result in better sleep, restored homeostasis, and improved daytime functioning.
+In this clinical article, Dr. Neeraj Kaplish of the University of Michigan discusses the presentation, impact, and treatment of inadequate sleep hygiene.